-The target for improvement for the CST Multi-Subject exam and Students with Disabilities Exam is to maintain the passing rate on the exam in all the program locations and to increase Brooklyn passing rate from 81% to 85%.
-Maintain the passing rate of 100% for the Students with

-Disabilities Exam in all the locations.
+The target for improvement for the CST Multi-Subject exam and Students with Disabilities Exam is to maintain the passing rate on the exam in all the program locations and to increase Brooklyn passing rate from 86% to 88%.
+Maintain the passing rate of 100% for the Students with Disabilities Exam in all the locations.
+Additionally, faculty will create course assignments that will prepare candidates for the certification exams, and test taking skills.